The Supreme Court just punted on a major challenge to democracy

 Republicans in the district sued, arguing that the new map violated their First Amendment protection against retaliation on the basis of their political beliefs.
 The argument was tailored to appeal to Justice Anthony Kennedy, considered the swing vote on this issue.
 In 2004, Kennedy hinted that he might be willing to limit partisan gerrymandering under the First Amendment.
 But on Monday, neither Kennedy nor the other justices appeared ready to tackle the big constitutional questions at the heart of the gerrymandering issue.

 The justices struggled over the past year with the question of political gerrymandering in these two cases.
 The cases appeared to offer the justices an opportunity to strike down gerrymandering without favoring one political party, since the Wisconsin maps were drawn by Republicans and the Maryland ones by Democrats.
 During a hearing in the Maryland case this spring, a majority of the justices appeared to agree that extreme gerrymandering that entrenches a party in power is a problem in modern politics.
-But there was no consensus on how to fix the problem, or whether there was a constitutional principle at stake that justified the court’s intervention in map drawing, which has traditionally been left to the states.
+But there was no consensus on how to fix the problem or whether there was a constitutional principle at stake that justified the court’s intervention in map drawing, which has traditionally been left to the states.

 The Supreme Court has long protected racial minorities from discrimination in gerrymandering, but it has never before restricted gerrymandering on the basis of partisan affiliation or past voting behavior.
 In the absence of court intervention, extreme political gerrymandering has become an increasingly pervasive facet of American politics in the last decade.
 Armed with ever-advancing technology that allows map drawers to assess the political leanings of districts down to the city-block level, legislatures across the country drew maps for Congress and statehouses that protected the majorities of those in power.
 Now that the court has declined to step in, continued advances in data analytics threaten to make partisan gerrymandering even more extreme in 2021, when the next round of redistricting takes place following the 2020 census.